arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 ### VP IMPORT FROM OBJECT

-The `VP IMPORT FROM OBJECT` command <!-- REF _command_.VP_IMPORT_FROM_OBJECT.Summary -->imports and displays the *viewPro* 4D View Pro object in the *vpAreaName* 4D View Pro area<!-- END REF -->.
-The imported object contents replaces any data already inserted in the area.

 <!-- REF _command_.VP_IMPORT_FROM_OBJECT.Syntax -->**VP IMPORT FROM OBJECT** ( *vpAreaName* : Text ;  { ; *viewPro* : Object} ) <!-- END REF -->